kawax/nostr-vercel-api/README.md

 Nostr API for Server side
 ====

-API for using Nostr from server-side languages.
+WebAPI for using Nostr from server-side languages that are difficult to Schnorr signature.
 Frontend is not covered, CORS is not supported.

 ## API